Paul2022-7584/Convenience-R-Us/README.md

 # Convenience-R-Us
-Makeshift grocery store website with a basic login, account management, and e-commerce system
+A makeshift grocery store website with a basic login, account management, and e-commerce system that was made as my university capstone project

 Username and password varies depending on which account level the user wants: